 Your teeth and jaws may feel slightly sore for the first few days after an adjustment.
 This discomfort can usually be eased with an over-the-counter pain reliever.
 Tell your orthodontist if the discomfort is severe or becomes worse.

 After dental braces are removed, the newly straightened teeth need to be stabilized for a period of time (retention period) to prevent them from shifting back to their original position.
 This is accomplished with the use of a custom-made appliance typically made of plastic or plastic and metal wires that help teeth stay in place (retainer).

 Retainers are usually removable, but may be fixed.
 Or a combination of fixed and removable may be used.

-Braces are generally very effective in realigning crooked teeth and help correct improperly positioned jaws, creating a nice smile and a healthy mouth.
+Braces are generally very effective in realigning crooked teeth and helping correct improperly positioned jaws to create a nice smile and a healthy mouth.